dotenvx/dotenvx.github.io/docs/cli/protect.md

 `dotenvx precommit` is deprecated.
 Run `dotenvx protect` inside a repository and enable the plaintext-secret check to install protection and remove recognized dotenvx pre-commit hook blocks.
 Other hook commands are preserved.
 Customized, symlinked, or external shared hooks may need manual cleanup.

-Run it in each repository that still has an old hook.
+With the plaintext-secret protection selected, `protect` also removes recognized repo-local `precommit --clean` filter registrations so Git uses the updated global filter.
+Custom filter commands are left untouched.
+Run it in each repository that still has an old hook or filter override.
 To remove only the hook, use `dotenvx precommit --uninstall`.

 ### What gets installed